Ethan-Barr/Carter-Discord-Example/README.md

 2. Click on the "Add Bot" button.
 3. Confirm the action by clicking "Yes, do it!" when prompted.
 4. Under the "Token" section, click on the "Copy" button to copy your bot token.
 Keep this token secure, as it provides access to your bot.
+5. Turn on the following sliders to allow our bot to be operational:
+- PRESENCE INTENT
+- SERVER MEMBERS INTENT
+- MESSAGE CONTENT INTENT
+- PUBLIC BOT - That is optional

 ### **Step 3: Invite Your Bot to a Server**
 1. In the Developer Portal, go to the "OAuth2" tab on the left sidebar.